zedl3all/Your-Toys/README.md

-# Your-Toys Project #HAZARD 🧸🔥
+# Your-Toys Project 🧸🎮

 ## Overview 📋
-Your-Toys is a toy management and retail platform that helps you organize, track, and manage your toy inventory efficiently.
+Your-Toys is an e-commerce platform for toy products that helps you organize, track, and manage your toy inventory efficiently.
+Customers can customize product details according to their preferences, making each purchase unique and personalized.

 ## Features ✨
 - Product management system